bhandariroshan/hpcc-internship/api/README.rst

 4. Run the cheapest operation on the browser using:
     ``http://<public_ip_address>/price/?operation=cheapest&size=Standard_DS1_v2``
-5. Run the average price analysis using the following on the browser ``https://
+5. Run the average price analysis using the following on the browser ``http://<public_ip_address>/price/?operation=average&size=Standard_DS1_v2&region=eastus``
-4. Run the cheapest operation on the browser using:
-    ``http://<public_ip_address>/price/?operation=average&size=Standard_DS1_v2&region=eastus``

 The following details how to deploy this application.